bredelings/BAli-Phy/PLAN.md

    `expression_ref` because they bridge legacy literal/constructor values into runtime values.

+## Inverse Preprocess Pipeline

+The forward Core-to-runtime preprocessing pipeline is:

+1. `graph_normalize(...)`
+2. `runtime_indexify(...)`
+3. `Runtime::trim_normalize(...)`
+4. `capture_local_reg_refs(...)` / `translate_refs(...)`

+The reverse pipeline should run in the opposite order, without routing through `expression_ref`:

+1. untranslate runtime register references back to runtime names where the register is known as a global identifier;
+2. `Runtime::trim_unnormalize(...)`;
+3. `runtime_deindexify(...)`, converting de Bruijn indexed `Runtime::Exp` back
+   to named `Core::Exp<>`;
+4. graph/let unnormalization only where it is genuinely the inverse of a Core normalization pass.

+Tests should check both stage-level round trips and the end-to-end result.
+Stage-level tests make binder and trim bugs easier to localize; final tests should compare normalized meaning, not raw Core syntax.
+A good final assertion is that re-running the forward runtime preparation on recovered Core produces the same runtime expression as the normalized original.
+Exact raw Core equality is only appropriate for deliberately normalized test inputs with predictable fresh names.

 ## `legacy_exp()` Audit

 The remaining `legacy_exp()` callers fall into a few buckets: